CoderDojo-Content/Beginner-Wearables/en/complete-a-wearable-circuit.md

 7. Cut the thread so that only a tiny bit is hanging out of the felt. ![](/assets/tiny_stitches_triple_80_650.png)

 8. You now have half of your circuit sewn.
 To complete the circuit, you need to connect the *positive* hole on the LED with the *positive* hole on the battery holder.
 Use the same method you already used to connect the *negatives*.
 I am not including a switch in this circuit, but you could if you wanted, using a third piece of thread as before.
 Some battery holders also have a built-in switch.
- * Secure the LED with three stitches through the *positive* hole
+ * Secure the LED with 3 stitches through the *positive* hole
  * Sew a *running stitch* all the way to one *positive* hole of the battery holder. **Important!** Make sure the path for your *positive* thread **does not cross or touch** the *negative* thread anywhere, or any edges of the battery holder.
 Remember, this would cause a *short circuit* (a bad thing)!
- * Sew three stitches through the *positive* hole of the battery holder
+ * Sew 3 stitches through the *positive* hole of the battery holder
  * Secure the thread with 3 tiny stitches all in the same place before cutting it short.
 ![](/assets/sewing_complete_double_100_650.png)